thejhh/infolog/README.md

 * CLI utility to post messages
 * Clean up scripts/main.js
 * Change title based on domain in use
+* List public streams at http://infolog.in
+* UI to "create" new domains

 Done items: